 If so: Yes — send forms to your contractors

 As mentioned above, if you’re a 1099 real estate professional, you must file a Form 1099 with the IRS.
 How do you qualify as a real estate professional?

 - You must "materially participate" in a real estate business.
 The business of renting and leasing realty is a real estate business

 - More than 50% of the personal services you perform in all businesses during the year must be performed in real estate businesses in which you materially participate

 - Your personal services during the year must amount to more than 750 hours.
 For these purposes, you can’t count any work you perform in your capacity as an investor.
 You don’t have to work full-time in real estate to qualify as a real estate professional.
 Even if you have another occupation, you may qualify.

 If you have multiple properties, you may elect to treat all rental real estate interests as a single activity and thereby be able to meet the 750-hour requirement for all properties.
 You don't have to spend 750 hours on each individual property.

 Passive activity loss rules

 If you conduct real estate property trade or business and qualify as a real estate agent, you’re exempt from the general passive activity loss rules.
 This is actually good for you, because losses resulting from such activities can be used to offset ordinary income.

-1099 rules for a tenant, landlord, or manager of property for trade or business
+1099 rules for a tenant, landlord, property manager

 Tenants in commercial leases paying more than $600 a year should send a form W-9 to the landlord before paying them.
 This will allow them to issue a 1099-MISC, as they're required to do.
 Tenants in residential spaces don't have to issue 1099s to their landlords.